CommonLII Home | Databases | WorldLII | Search | Feedback

 (2) On the date so fixed, the Court shall examine the plaint, the written statement (if any) and the precis of evidence and documents filed by the parties and shall also, if it so deems fit, hear the parties and their counsel.

-(3) At the pre-trial, the Court shall ascertain the points at issue between the parties and attempt to effect a compromise or reconciliation between the parties, if this be possible.
+[35][(3) The Family Court may, at the pre-trial stage, ascertain the precise points of controversy between the parties and attempt to effect compromise between the parties.]

 11. Recording of evidence.- (1) On the date fixed for [39][recording of the evidence] the Family Court shall examine the witnesses produced by the parties in such order as it deems fit.